reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

 Hopefully that has helped illustrate how to actually use these methods in practice.

-Now that you've finished this page, it's time to look at the Advanced Tutorial, where we'll look at how to use RSK in an app that does async data fetching and uses TypeScript.
+Coming soon: an Advanced Tutorial, where we'll look at how to use RSK in an app that does async data fetching and uses TypeScript.